Picture by Chop’em Down Films.

 I think Reptil’s strength lies in its authenticity, unlike other street wear brands.
 We are not inspired by countercultures; we try to represent our own and make it known.

 *At Montana Colors we admire and respect everyone pushing creativity and overcoming challenges.
-However, its our obligation to remind you that we do not intend to encourage anyone to attempt any creative act that could put their lives at risk.
+However, it’s our obligation to remind you that we do not intend to encourage anyone to attempt any creative act that could put their lives at risk.

 by mtn-world via Montana World